sosy-lab/cpachecker/doc/tutorials/fault-localization/FaultLocalization.md

 eventually lead to the error.
 The technique solely serves demonstration purposes.
 A set of error-prone statements is called _fault_.

+The full code snippet can be found below.

 We start the tutorial by creating a new class `FaultLocalizationAssumption` in `org.sosy_lab.cpachecker.core.algorithm`.